groonga/groonga/doc/source/reference/operations/prefix_rk_search.rst

 Summary
 -------

 Groonga supports prefix RK search.
-RK means Romaji and Kana.
+RK means Romaji and Kana (reading).
 Prefix RK search can find registered text in katakana by query in romaji, hiragana or katakana.
 Found registered texts are started with query.